 “At that lecture, Kennedy asked Professor Donald if Lincoln had lived, would his reputation be as great as it currently is in the United States?
 And predictably, Donald said probably not because he would have had to have wrestle with the problems of reconstruction, the post Civil War era.

 “And Kennedy remembering that said to Mrs Kennedy after his success in the Cuban Missile Crisis, if anyone’s going to kill me, it should happen now.

-The democratic president was shot on November 22, 1963 as his open-top motorcade travelled through Dallas, Texas.
+The democratic president was shot on November 22, 1963 as his open-top motorcade traveled through Dallas, Texas.

-To mark the 50 anniversary of the Kennedy administration, the family are realeasing both the interview transcripts and the original audio recordings.
+To mark the 50 anniversary of the Kennedy administration, the family are releasing both the interview transcripts and the original audio recordings.